adithyabsk/dotfiles/README.md

 particular `Brewfile`.
 The third command installs all dependencies in your `Brewfile` and also creates a `Brewfile.lock.json`.

-Both the `Brewfile` and `Brewfile.lock.json` should be checked into version control.

 ```shell
 brew bundle dump --describe
 brew bundle check --file=Brewfile